HansRobo/choreonoid_ros2_dev_env/README.md

 - nvidia-driver

 > [!NOTE]
-> The nvidia-driver recommended by the ‘ubuntu-drivers devices‘ command is a good choice.
+> The `nvidia-driver` version recommended by `ubuntu-drivers devices` is a good choice.

 reference: https://ssr-yuki.hatenablog.com/entry/2024/05/18/073337